mogepiyo/jbbsreader/README.md

 jbbs-reader
 ===========

-Library to occasionally read from a JBBS board.
+Library to read from a JBBS board.